slateci/slateci.github.io/_docs/concepts/individual-roles/application-developer.md

 of the underlying implementation and be able to develop against it.

 Examples:
-* The team who packages frontier-squid so that it can be deployed on SLATE
-* Wei Yang - containerizing XCache
+* The developers and packagers of edge applications
-* Science gateway developers! (aside: c.f. https://sciencegateways.org/)
+* Science gateway developers. (aside: c.f. https://sciencegateways.org/)

 Requirements:
 * The ability to deploy at scale and debug the application